jetify-com/devbox/docs/app/docs/devbox_cloud/beta_faq.md

 To use Devbox Cloud from your Browser, you will need a Github Account.

-To use Devbox Cloud from your CLI, you will need:

-* A Github account with linked SSH keys
-* Devbox 0.3.0 or later

 ### Does my project need to use Devbox to use Devbox Cloud?

 While you can open any Github Repo in a Devbox Cloud Shell, you will need a `devbox.json` to install packages or configure the environment.
-You can create a `devbox.json` in your shell by running `devbox init`
+You can add any packages in your shell by running `devbox add <pkg>`

 ### Can I use my own IDE or editor with Devbox Cloud?

-Devbox.sh provides a Cloud IDE that you can use to edit your projects in the browser, but you can also open your project in your local VSCode Editor by clicking the open in desktop button.
+Devbox.sh provides a Cloud IDE that you can use to edit your projects in the browser, but you can also open your project in your local VSCode Editor by clicking the `Open in Desktop` button.

-You can also use your own tools when you start Devbox Cloud from the terminal or SSH.
-See our [Getting Started Guide](getting_started.mdx) for more details.
+You can also use your own tools when you connect to the VM via SSH.
+See our [Getting Started Guide](index.mdx) for more details.

 ### Do I have to pay to use Devbox Cloud during the Open Beta?